Finite rigid sets of the non-separating curve complex: Introduction

 The finite rigidity of the curve complex was proven by Aramayona and Leininger in \cite{aramayona_finite_2013}, thus answering a question by Lars Louder.
 Furthermore, they constructed in \cite{aramayona_exhausting_2016} an exhaustion of $\mathcal{C}(S)$ by finite rigid sets with trivial pointwise stabilizers, thus recovering Ivanov's result \cite{ivanov_automorphism_1997} on the simplicial rigidity of $\mathcal{C}(S)$.

-Following the result of Aramayona and Leininger, finite rigidity has been proven for other complexes: Shinkle proved it for the arc complex \cite{shinkle_finite_2020} and the flip graph \cite{shinkle_finite_2022}; Hernández, Leininger and Maungchang proved a slightly different notion for the pants graph \cite{hernandezhernandez_finite_2021}; and Huang and Tshishiku proved a weaker notion for the separating curve complex \cite{huang_finite_2021}.
+Following the result of Aramayona and Leininger, finite rigidity has been proven for other complexes: Shinkle proved it for the arc complex \cite{shinkle_finite_2020} and the flip graph \cite{shinkle_finite_2022}; Hernández, Leininger and Maungchang proved a slightly different notion for the pants graph \cite{hernandezhernandez_finite_2021}, \cite{maungchang_finite_2018}; and Huang and Tshishiku proved a weaker notion for the separating curve complex \cite{huang_finite_2021}.

 The main goal of this article is to prove the finite rigidity of the \emph{non-separating curve complex}, $\nonsep(S)$, which is the subcomplex of $\mathcal{C}(S)$ spanned by the non-separating curves.
-To prove the finite rigidity of $\nonsep(S)$, the natural approach of restricting the finite rigid set of $\mathcal{C}(S)$ in \cite{aramayona_finite_2013} to $\nonsep(S)$ does not work, as the restriction does not yield a finite rigid set in $\nonsep(S)$.
+To prove the finite rigidity of $\nonsep(S)$, one would like to restrict the ﬁnite rigid set of $\mathcal{C}(S)$ in \cite{aramayona_finite_2013} to $\nonsep(S)$, however it is not clear why this restriction would yield a finite rigid set in $\nonsep(S)$ as their proof uses separating curves in a fundamental way.
 Below, we construct a different subcomplex of $\nonsep(S)$ and prove its rigidity.

 Our main result is compiled in the next theorem.

 \begin{theorem} Let $S$ be a connected, orientable, finite-type surface of genus $g\geq 3$.
 There exists a finite simplicial complex $X\subset \nonsep(S)$ such that any locally injective simplicial map is induced by a unique $h\in \mcg(S)$. \end{theorem}